timekeeper29/Realistic-Front-end-Projects/readme.md

 ### 8. Canvas Wallpaper

-This is a practical canvas tutorial, a animated wallpaper with circles that moves on it.
+This is a Realistic canvas tutorial, a animated wallpaper with circles that moves on it.
 The code is full documented and easy to read.

 **[Online Demo](https://behnamazimi.github.io/simple-web-projects/canvas-wallpaper/)**